ChamiLamelas/Wordle_Solver/README.md

 One can easily add additional ranking schemes provided with the `AbstractRanker` abstract data type defined [here](src/ranker.h) and test them either via user mode or via the evaluation header in `main.cpp`.
 One could also add additional evaluation metrics.

+This solver works to solve Wordle in hard mode where any revealed hints must be used in subsequent guesses.
+However, one could look into creating a solver that uses other words that do not incorporate all of the hints that may yield more information gain.

 ## Additional Information

 Please see [the UML diagram](uml_diagram.png) and the documentation in header and implementation files.